jbogdani/BraDyCMS/docs/customtags.md

 Returns valid html with link to download file, if file is available, with file download count
 - **content**, string, optional.
 Link's text.
 If not available the file parameter will be used.
 The variable {tot}, if used, will be replaced with the total number of downloads for the file
 - **file**, string, optional.
 Absolute or relative path (some default system paths will be tested) to file to be downloaded.
-- **title**, string, optional, default false.
-Title attribute for link
-- **rel**, string, optional, default false.
-Rel attribute for link
-- **class**, string, optional, default false.
-CSS class to apply to main a element
+- Any other element will be added as attribute to the main link element (<a>)

 Minimal example:
     [[dwnl file="pdf_file.pdf"]]Download now PDF version (total downloads: {tot})[[/dwnl]]